 taking pets from the UK to Spain

 When planning a move to Spain, most families understandably want to take their beloved pets with them.
-When we moved in 2019 it was fairly easy to bring our cat Milo with us – a few jabs and a pet passport and he was ok to travel.
+When we moved in 2019 it was fairly easy to bring our cat with us – a few jabs and a pet passport and he was ok to travel.

 Post-Brexit however, taking pets from the UK to Spain is more difficult and will take both more planning and more money.
+Moving to Spain with dogs or cats is still possible, as long as you understand the requirements.

 Below we’ve detailed some of the things you need to know about taking pets from the UK to Spain.
 (For the purposes of this advice, the government considers a pet to be a dog, cat or ferret.)
-Be sure you also know the law for having a pet in Spain.
-Some rules could be different in UK and in Spain.

 Can I still bring my pet to Spain?